Am I the only one still in love with Audrey and Katharine Hepburn?

 I fell in love with her again in 1961 when she played Holly Golightly in “Breakfast at Tiffany’s.”
 With a simple song sung from a rickety fire escape, her “Moon River” took me ’round the bend again.
 Later, when Paramount’s president wanted to kill that song, Audrey retorted, “Over my dead body!”

 This Hepburn, too, learned her fearlessness and independence as a child.
 At six, her father walked out on her.
 She was 10 when the Nazis marched into her hometown in Holland.
-She was odd-looking, tall, and with her big eyes and long neck, more Modigliani creation than sex goddess.
+She was odd-looking, tall, and with her big eyes and long neck, more Modigliani creation than a sex goddess.
 At the end of that lovely, long neck of hers a world of emotions shimmered from her eyes.

 Like Katharine, Audrey always played herself, a person we were eager to watch forever.
-As Special Ambassador to UNICEF, she was always sensitive, never sentimental; Holly Golightly gone fighting for starving children.
+As Special Ambassador to UNICEF, she was always sensitive, never sentimental; Holly Golightly has gone fighting for starving children.

 Both of the Hepburn women were smart and sassy, beautiful, talented and courageous.
 And as they aged, they only got better.